fancyvanilla/fancyvanilla/README.md

 ### About Me

-- 🌱 I’m currently expanding my knowledge in Docker and MongoD.
+- 🌱 I’m currently expanding my knowledge in Docker and MongoDB.
 - 👯 I’m eager to collaborate on projects involving Node.js and Python.
 - 📫 You can reach me at maryemby21@gmail.com.